elabftw/elabdoc/doc/admin-guide.rst

 How to become Admin?
 ====================
 A user is automatically an Admin if they are the first user in a Team.
 An Admin can promote another user to Admin from the Admin Panel > Users tab.
-A Sysadmin can promote a User to Admin the same way (frome the Sysadmin Panel).
+A Sysadmin can promote a User to Admin the same way (from the Sysadmin Panel).

 General overview
 ================
 An Admin:

 * Has access to the Admin Panel with settings impacting only their team
-* Can validate/edit users of their team
+* Can validate/archive users of their team
-* Can edit available Status for experiments of their team
+* Can edit available Categories and Status for Experiments and Resources of their team
-* Can edit available Items Types for the database of their team
 * Can edit the default experiments template
 * Can manage groups of users amongst the team (see below)
 * Can change the rightmost link in the main menu (default is Documentation)